josh-development/utilities/packages/serialize/README.md

 ## Description

-Do you want serialize Node.js data types to a JSON compatible format?
-Then this is the package for you!
+A utility to serialize Node.js data types to and from a JSON compatible format.

 ## Features